- The issues that the update rollup fixes

 - The prerequisites to install the update rollup

 Issues that the update rollup fixes

-Update Rollup 3 for Exchange Server 2010 RTM fixes the issues that are described in the following Microsoft Knowledge Base articles:
+Update Rollup 3 for Exchange Server 2010 RTM fixes the following issues:

 Update rollup information

 To download and to install Update Rollup 3 for Exchange Server 2010 RTM, visit the following Microsoft Update Web site: